Durlești Maniac: Subsequent attack

 In May 2011, another couple were attacked in their car near a lake in laloveni.
 The killer smashed their car windows and shot at them.
 Both people in the car managed to escape alive, with the man being shot in the back as he ran away.

 The final known attack happened in July, 2011.
 A man broke into person's house and shot them four times before fleeing.
 The owner of the house survived the attack.

 All of the attacks are believed to be connected because of their close proximity and a shotgun being used in all of the attacks.

 Suspects

-Plăcintă Chiril
+Alexandru Miron

-Plăcintă Chiril, a former soldier, became a suspect in the murders after he murdered his wife, Angela Miron, by shooting her twice with a hunting weapon on August 3, 2011, only a month after the Durlești Maniac's final attack.
+Alexandru Miron, a former soldier, became a suspect in the murders after he murdered his wife, Angela Miron, by shooting her twice with a hunting weapon on August 3, 2011, only a month after the Durlești Maniac's final attack.
 Miron murdered his wife to start a new life with his mistress, who lived very close to Durlești.
 Additionally, Miron also matches the psychological portrait of the Durlești Maniac.

 Miron was sentenced to 23 years in prison for murdering his wife, but there was never enough evidence to charge him in any of the Durlești murders.
 The gun he used to murder his wife was never found either.